UncleTed/diceBot/README.md

     "python.linting.enabled": true
 ```

+* Turn off Code Lens in the editor
+`"editor.codeLens": false`

 ## Required Python Packages
 The file requirements.txt has the list of required python packages.
 Install the packages with the command: `pip install -r requirements.txt`